hse-scila/websci21/README.md

 To register for the workshop, please follow the guidelines on the WebSci’21 website: [websci21.webscience.org](https://websci21.webscience.org).

-To apply as a panelist, you need to submit an extended abstract (~1000 words) of your presentation (no full papers are required). __Abstract submission deadline &mdash; April 23, 2021__.
+To apply as a panelist, you need to submit an extended abstract (~1000 words) of your presentation (no full papers are required).
+We ask you to send abstracts (pdf) to scila.websci21@gmail.com; no special formatting is necessary.
+Please, do not forget to identify your name, position, and affiliation in the letter. __Abstract submission deadline &mdash; April 23, 2021__.

 ## Workshop organizers